molgenis/molgenis-service-armadillo/docs/pages/dev_guides.md

     4. Once it says 'Started', go to http://localhost:8080 to see your Armadillo running.

     The command must run in the same directory as the downloaded docker file.
-    We made docker available via 'docker.sock' so we can start/stop DataSHIELD profiles.
+    We made docker available via 'docker.sock' so we can start/stop DataSHIELD containers.
-    Alternatively you must include the datashield profiles into this docker-compose.
+    Alternatively you must include the datashield containers into this docker-compose.
     You can override all application.yml settings via environment variables (see commented code in docker-compose file).

     <h3>IntelliJ</h3>